craftercms/docs/source/developers/developer-workflow/connecting-prod-cms-to-dev-workflow.rst

 #.
 Second you push the merged, unconflicted repository back to the remote.
 This makes content from the authoring process available to the development process.

 Syncing (pull / push) the repositories is triggered via two distinct API calls (one to pull from a remote and the other to push to a remote.)
 It’s possible to trigger these activities manually or on a schedule.
 The frequency of triggering the sync depends on how often the development process needs the production content.
-The APIs are most often triggered via DevOps automation platforms like Jenkins, Travis, Bamboo and so on.
+The APIs are most often triggered via DevContentOps automation platforms like Jenkins, Travis, Bamboo and so on.

 .. image:: /_static/images/developer/workflow/syncing-content-repo.webp
      :alt: Developer Workflow - Syncing the Content Repository and the Code Repository